tetris245/ULTRAbc/README.md

 * Changed the location of the UBC message on the Login screen
 * Replaced the Extensions button in Chat Search and chat rooms by a Preferences button
 * Replaced the Extensions button in Main Hall by a Friendlist button
-* Improved or optimised the mapfog, maproom, mbsroom, spin and uroom commands
+* Improved or optimised the mapfog, maproom, mapx, mapy, mbsroom, spin and uroom commands
 * Updated the invisible and permission commands + the ChatRoomSafewordRevert function
 * Removed the xmenu command